Arabic Salad (Simple & Traditional)

 Storage

 You can store the leftovers in a container and refrigerate for up to 2 days.
 The salad won’t be as fresh, but it will still be good.
-To prep ahead, chop the vegetables and store in the fridge for up to 24 hours.
+To prep ahead of time, chop the vegetables and store in the fridge for up to 24 hours.
 Add the olive oil, lemon, salt, and pepper right before serving.

 Frequently Asked Questions